tonyxieuoft/YearFourBioinformatics/README.md

 When running the main program, the following will occur sequentially:
 1) The program first asks the user for basic information (username, directory to download to)
-2) Given user-inputted lists of genes and taxa, the program pulls out all available exon information from NCBI and directs it to an output file (skippable)
+2) (skippable) Given user-inputted lists of genes and taxa, the program pulls out all available exon information from NCBI and directs it to an output file.
+Contact with the NCBI server is achieved through the Entrez API.
 3) The program organizes seuqences pulled out in step 2 (or during a previous iteration of the program) into query files in preparation for BLAST.
 4) Using the query files assembled in step 3, the program runs the NCBI BLAST program against genomes in the NCBI database for specified taxa.
+To do so, the program utilizes a Selenium-based webdriver and emulates a web user.
 5) Finally, the program concatenates the results and outputs alignments by gene.

 Details for steps 2-5 are provided below.